 This means that you’ll need to shove down the adjustment tool handle.

 There are two types of brakes in a typical trailer.
 There are surge trailer brakes and electric trailer brakes.
 The surge brakes are also called the manual braking system.
 The brakes are a self-sustained hydraulic braking system.

 They use the trailer’s weight to slow down the moving vehicle.
 They do this by transferring pressure to the trailer brakes.
 In the process, they compress a hydraulic cylinder.

 You can use manual braking in a number of situations.
 You’ll need a manual braking system when coming down a slope; it’s also useful when towing in high winds.
 The third situation will be when a large truck is passing by your vehicle.

 Adjusting surge trailer brakes is as seamless as adjusting the trailer braking system.
 You’ll need tools such as a flat blade screwdriver, floor jack, jack stands, and two-wheel chocks.

 Step 1: Jack The Trailer

 You’ll need to jack and lift up the trailer using the floor jack.
 Make sure you pull over on a flat, level, and dry surface.
-Before jacking, make sure you chock the wheel on the side opposite to where you’ll be making the adjustment.
+Before jacking, make sure you check the wheel on the side opposite where you’ll be making the adjustment.

 Step 2: Take Off The Inspection Hole Cap